Q: Where are you located?

 A: Yes!
 In fact, our restroom oddly enough receives rave reviews from customers commenting on its cleanliness.
 Not a traditional claim to fame, but one we'll happily take ownership of.
 We can't stand an offensive loo!

-A: Yes we do.
-Just inquire at the sales counter and we’ll be happy to discuss a payment plan that works for you.
-Typically we require a minimum down, then a payment calendar is set allowing the customer a reasonable amount of time to complete the transaction.
-Plans are not available on sale items.
+A: Yes, we do.
+Just inquire at the sales counter, and we'll be happy to discuss a payment plan that works for you.
+Typically, we require 30% down, then a payment every 2 weeks after that.

 Q: How much of your merchandise is made in the USA?